How Do Air Move? (Mechanism And Effects)

 ASHRAE, ed.
 ASHRAE Handbook of Fundamentals.
 Atlanta, GA: American Society of Heating, Air-Conditioning, and Refrigeration Engineers.

-“Aerodynamics – Introduction to the science of air flow.”
+“Aerodynamics – Introduction to the science of airflow.”
 Explain that Stuff.

 Axley, James W. “Residential Passive Ventilation Systems: Evaluation and Design.”
 Air Infiltration and Ventilation Center.